Helpmewithbiblestudy.org

 Evidence that God is objectively a real Being The miracles of the Exodus The death and resurrection of Jesus Christ

 How people are reminded of the historical event that was evidence of the real existence of God.
 The Ten Commandments would open with "I am the Lord your God, who brought you out from the land of Egypt, out of the house of slavery" (Ex 20:2), and the Ten Commandments would be recited often.
-The Gospel always mentions the death and resurrection of Jesus Christ (Rom 10:8-10)
+The Gospel always mentions the death of Jesus Christ and / or resurrection by His Father (Rom 10:8-10)

 This definition carries through for those who did not personally witness the above works of God.